gayolGate/HypeStore/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: 🇬🇧 Bug or issue report (English)
-about: Report a bug in HypeStore app.
+about: Report a bug or an issue in HypeStore.
+Fill all requested information.
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and simple description of what the bug is.

-**To Reproduce**
+**How to reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'